sthiruvancodes-oss/ICT_ToolsAIG/nethealth/README.md

 ## Why

-A systems or network engineer needs a repeatable way to answer “is this service up, and is the certificate still valid?” before a change window — and a report that can go in a ticket. `nethealth` is a single CLI that does that from a TOML/JSON suite or one-off flags.
+A systems or network engineer needs a repeatable way to answer “is this service up, and is the certificate still valid?” before a change window, and a report that can go in a ticket.

+`nethealth` is a single CLI that does that from a TOML/JSON suite or one-off flags.

 ## Install